Low Histamine Diet Plan

 You want to test your limits slowly and gently, though.
 DO NOT undertake this phase until your body is in a very good place health-wise.
 Otherwise, you may backslide.

-Let’s look at my best tips for this phase.
+Let’s look at our best tips for this phase.

 Phase 3 Low Histamine Diet Plan Tips